apostrophecms/starter-kit-assembly-essentials/README.md

 ### Integrating Cypress in your existing projects

+This section is for those who want to add Cypress testing to an existing project that was not created from a recent version of this starter kit and does not already contain the following updates.

 1. Ensure that your project is fully configured, following the instructions in this documentation.
-This includes any port changes, theme configurations, and any other customizations you have made.
+This includes any port changes, theme configurations, and your [`/etc/hosts` file](#etchosts-file-configuration-requirements).
 2. Follow the [Pre-requisites](#prerequisites) instructions to ensure that you have the necessary tools installed.
 3. Install the dependencies: